viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 Go to the **CONTROL** tab of your robot in the [Viam app](https://app.viam.com), and open the navigation service card.

-- Is there anything in place of this they will need to do in order to ensure the robot will nto begin navigation while they add waypoints?
-Since there is no longer navigation mode?
 From there, ensure that **Navigation mode** is selected as **Manual**, so your robot will not begin navigation while you add waypoints.

 #### Add waypoints